davidledwards/gps-clock/README.md

 export IO_EXPANDER=USE_MCP23008
 ```

-For JANSANE LCD display (two types, so verify which chip is attached to the backpack):
+For GeeekPi and JANSANE LCD displays (verify which chip is attached to the backpack):

 ```sh
 export IO_EXPANDER=USE_PCF8574T